ArtemisPlayer/Madfihr/README.md

 ## Concept
 The objective is tu visualize simple 3D forms (made in triangles) with a full hand-written 3D engine (exept for the SDL library used to create the window).
 ## What has been done so far ?
 The program is able to show multiples 3D triangles in Orthographic or Perspective (default: perspective) projection and moving around in a 3D space.
-## What's next ?
-A real demo will run at startup.
+There is also kind of a demo running if you press space after starting program.
 ## Damn !
 I want to try out this very promising 3D engine !
 You can !
 First you should install the SDL library, then clone this repo and compile it.
 (I'm using *gcc main.c -lm $(sdl2-config --cflags --libs) -Wall*)